| Britannia Beach Community

 the Water Treatment Plant, the development of commercial property

+and other future development potential at Britannia Beach.
 The purpose of the workshop is to integrate existing project

 objectives with those of the wider group, with a view to defining